BTowersCoding/med/README.md

 2. In pure C, by emitting VT100 escape codes like the [kilo editor](https://github.com/antirez/kilo).
 Since I'm already quite familiar with the code it may be easier for me than learning curses.
 It's also pretty cool that it doesn't use any external libraries.

 3. Doing it all in Bash with `tput`.
-Seems ridiculous, but may actually be the most simple way.
+Seems ridiculous, but may actually be the most simple way and fits the use case rather well... since the whole point is to look like you're never leaving your Bash workflow, might as well not ever leave it!